Pouriatooranjipour/LiDAR_based-MPC_CBF/README.md

 - Based on research presented in the paper: *LiDAR-based MPC with Control Barrier Functions*.
 - Special thanks to the developers of ROS 2, Gazebo, OpenCV, the DBSCAN algorithm, and **Husarion ROSbot XL**.

-## License

-This project currently does not have a license.
-Please contact the repository owner for licensing information.

 ---

 **Note**: If you used code or resources from other projects, such as Husarion ROSbot XL, please ensure compliance with their licensing terms when publishing your code.